-13. ASSOCIATES AND JOINT VENTURES AND OTHER INVESTMENTS
+12. ASSOCIATES AND JOINT VENTURES AND OTHER INVESTMENTS

-The Company's share of gain, net of tax, in associates and joint ventures for 2017 was nil (2016: \$1,804).
-The Company owns a 50% share in Silmag DA which is an inactive Norwegian company.
+The Company's share of gain, net of tax, in associates and joint ventures for 2018 was nil (2017: nil).
+In 2017, the Company owned a 50% share in Silmag DA which was an inactive Norwegian company.
+Silmag DA was dissolved in 2018.
 AMG does not maintain any balances in its financial statements related to Silmag DA.